 From the early days of the league until present the club has been managed by a few of our well respected members.
 I say few, because as far back as our records go (1967) we've had 6 people overseeing the league: Bob Penefield, Ron MacDonald and Corby Hart (1967? - 1997), Arnold Aylesworth and Ken Brillon (1997-2003) and Dale Johnson (2003-2019).
 To these gentlemen the club is much indebted and speaks to the success of the Maverick Curling Club.

 In recent years we have mourned the loss of long-time Maverick Club curlers.
-These include Bob Penefield, Ron MacDonald, Bob Won, Ron Richardson, Oebel Pasveer, Alan Richards, Corby Hart, Cliff Lundell, Bob Park, Warner Loven, Murray VanAlstine, Mike Cardell, George Grant, Les Werle and Cheryl (Shores) Russell.
+These include Bob Penefield, Ron MacDonald, Bob Won, Ron Richardson, Oebel Pasveer, Alan Richards, Corby Hart, Cliff Lundell, Bob Park, Warner Loven, Murray VanAlstine, Mike Cardell, George Grant, Les Werle, Cheryl (Shores) Russell, Jim McKibbon and Larry Miskew.
 Every Maverick curler has made an indelible contribution to our club, and their rich history and legacy will always be discussed and not be forgotten.

 The club has a long history with only a few teams dissolving their membership.
 There are many members that have been curling for 20+ years.
 This closeness is reflected in the long tenured friendly rivalries among the teams.
 After the game both teams, beverages close by, will gather at the same table to reflect on the match, and get to know each other better away from the ice.